Weak singularities of 3-D Euler equations and restricted regularity of Navier Stokes equation solutions with time dependent force terms: Idea of construction and statement of weak singularity theorems

-This Biot-Savart law is also important for our construction of a viscosity limit.
-This limit is not unique and is a local time solution of the Euler vorticity equation which is Lipschitz and of some order of polynomial decay at spatial infinity.
-The Biot-Savart law can then be imposed in order to obtain Lipschitz continuity (and some order of polynomial decay at spatial infinity) for first orderspatial derivatives of the velocity components, which in turn leads to higher regularity of the velocity solution increment (velocity solution minus initial data) for a viscosity limit.
+This Biot-Savart law is also important for our construction of a viscosity limit of an extended equation of Navier Stokes type.
+This limit is not a unique but a local time solution of the Euler vorticity equation which is Lipschitz and of some order of polynomial decay at spatial infinity.
+The Biot-Savart law can then be imposed in order to obtain Lipschitz continuity (and some order of polynomial decay at spatial infinity) of first order spatial derivatives of the velocity components for some positive time, which in turn leads to higher regularity of the velocity solution increment (velocity solution minus initial data) in a viscosity limit.
 In order to construct local-time and long-time singularities we consider first a related equation which is obtained from (\ref{vorticity}) by the simple time transformation

 Spatial derivatives are untouched, so multiplying the spatial part of transformed equation by $-1$ and writing the equation in coordinates we have